ethangriffith2004/musescore-auto-opener/README.md

 ### Examples

-To have a file automatically open in MuseScore 3, rename your file to contain `-ms3.mcsz` or start with `MS3-`:
+To have a file automatically open in MuseScore 3, rename it to contain `-ms3` or `MS3-`:
 ```
 MyScore-ms3.mcsz
 MS3-MyScore.mcsz
 ```

-To open a file in MuseScore 4, name the file without any of the MuseScore 3 indicators:
+To have a file automatically open in MuseScore 4, name the file so it does not include any of these indicators:
 ```
 MyScore.mcsz
 MyScore-ms4.mcsz